What is World Water Forum? And What Do They Do?

 3rd World Water Forum: Japan

-The third World Water Forum, held in Kyoto, Shiga, and Osaka, Japan, from 16 to 23 March 2003, collected a gigantic number and assortment of partners when contrasted with past versions of the organization.
-Moreover, the forum was promoted inside the setting of the new responsibilities of meeting the objectives set out at the Unified Countries in New York (2000), in Bonn (2001), and afterward in Johannesburg (2002).
+The third World Water Forum, held in Kyoto, Shiga, and Osaka, Japan, from March 16 to 23, 2003, had a larger number and a wider assortment of partners than past versions of the organization.

 The third World Water Forum offered 351 meetings under 38 subjects.
-Moreover, the "World Panel on Financing Water Infrastructure," led by Michel Camdessus, introduced its decisions on the necessary actions to execute in order to promote satisfactory financing for the water framework and offered explicit recommendations on how this can be accomplished and by whom.
+Moreover, the "World Panel on Financing Water Infrastructure," led by Michel Camdessus, introduced its decisions on the necessary actions to execute to promote satisfactory financing for the water framework and offered explicit recommendations on how this can be accomplished and by whom.

 4th World Water Forum: Mexico

-During the fourth World Water Forum in 2006 (14-22 March) in Mexico City, over twenty thousand people worldwide participated in 206 working meetings, where 1600 neighborhood activities were introduced.
-Members included official agents, representatives from 140 nations, 120 city hall leaders and 150 lawmakers, and 78 pastors.
-Moreover, there were almost 1400 journalists and columnists available.
+Members included official agents, representatives from 140 nations, 120 city hall leaders, 150 lawmakers, and 78 pastors.
+Moreover, almost 1,400 journalists and columnists were available.

-In this time frame, the presentation of the 2nd UN World Water Development Report took place, and the establishment of the Asia-Pacific water forum commenced.
 The Water Integrity Network was also launched alongside publishing The Right to Water, Task Force on Financing Water For All - Report, Costing MDG Target 10 on Water Supply and Sanitation, and official Development Assistance for Water from 1990 to 2004.

 5th World Water Forum: Turkey